 Whether you’re celebrating a sober holiday or looking to cut back on carbs, calories, and sugar, swapping cocktails for mocktails is a yummy way to support your weight loss goals.
 From dairy and alcohol-free eggnog to low-sugar seasonal spritzers, there are so many ways to have your drink and enjoy it too.
 Simply skip the sugary mixers and syrups (like soda, simple syrup, and pre-made mixers) and opt for healthy alternatives like seltzer, kombucha, or muddled fruit.

 And if you are looking to enjoy a cocktail, we’ve got healthier holiday cocktails, too!
 Think: Mistletoe Margaritas, Peppermintini’s, and more.

 The Nutritious and Delicious Ways to Enjoy the Holiday

 The holiday season is meant to be enjoyed!
 Gone are the days of restricting your diet or spending hours at the gym working off your holiday feast.
-With these nine healthy holiday swaps, you can feel your best while enjoying your favorite meals.
+With these 10 healthy holiday swaps, you can feel your best while enjoying your favorite meals.
 Transform any unhealthy ingredient into a mouth-watering dish that will leave your waistline feeling just as good as your tastebuds.